eclipse-archived/ceylon-lang.org/documentation/1.0/reference/operator/invoke.md

 ### Type

-The type of invocation expressions is the return type of the callable type of the left hand operand.
+The result type of the invocation operator expressions is the return type of the callable type of the left hand operand.

 ## See also